-Duquesne University's Palumbo-Donahue School of Business has been recognized among the nation's best undergraduate business programs by Poets & Quants.
+Duquesne University's Palumbo-Donahue School of Business has been recognized among the nation's best undergraduate business programs by Poets and Quants.

 The 2020 edition of the best undergraduate business programs ranks Duquesne No. 80-ahead of Ohio State University, Purdue University and Marquette University, among others.
 Duquesne's undergraduate business programs were also ranked No. 6 in the state of Pennsylvania.